-These estimates do not include high-value courses such as veterinary and medical, where you should expect to pay considerably more.
+These estimates do not include high-value courses such as veterinary science, medicine and the Masters of Business Administration (MBA), where you should expect to pay considerably more.

 Funding to study in Australia

-Australian institutions are big on internationalisation so as an overseas student you're guaranteed a warm welcome as well as a helping hand.
-In fact, the Australian government provides more than $200million each year for international scholarships.
-These can take the form of grants or bursaries and can help to support you financially with your studies.
+Australian institutions are big on internationalisation, so as an overseas student you're guaranteed a warm welcome as well as a helping hand.
+International scholarships can take the form of grants or bursaries.

 Some of the major scholarship programmes available for international students include:

-- Australia Awards - bringing together scholarships offered by a number of agencies including the Australian Agency for International Development (AusAID).
+- Australia Awards - bringing together scholarships offered by several agencies including the Australian Agency for International Development (AusAID).

-You can search for scholarships on the Study in Australia website.
+You can search for scholarships on the Study Australia website.